LLC, Sole Proprietorship, or Corp for a Startup?

 6. Does your company have non-resident owners?

 After you answer these questions then you can make a better decision on choosing the right business structure.
-The business structure chart below shows the advantages and disadvantages of choosing each business entity.

 Sole Proprietorship